 Kirstin lives in Westchester with her husband and two children.
 Both of her children attended the Emerson and Covenant programs.
 She grew up in Oregon and received her B.A. degree from Montana State University in Motion Picture Television.
 She worked in Commercial Production for 7 years before becoming a stay-at-home mom.

 Kirstin interned in the toddler program while also working as an aide and teacher’s assistant.
-She now is teaching one toddler and one infant class.
-She is a natural with adults and children.
-She also gives much to support her children’s schools and teachers.
+She now is teaching one infant class in addition to teaching the Preschool Bunny class.
+Kirstin is a natural with adults and children and also contributes much support to her children’s schools and teachers.